barbagroup/PetIBM/doc/runPetIBM.md

-After installation, the PetIBM executables (`petibm2d` and `petibm3d`) are copied into the sub-folder `bin` of your build directory.
+Once the installation completed, the PetIBM executables (`petibm2d` and `petibm3d`) should be located into the sub-folder `bin` of your build directory.
 They will used to run cases in two and three dimensions.
+For simplicity, we define `BUILD_DIR` to be the build directory of PetIBM and create the variables `PETIBM2D = $BUILD_DIR/bin/petibm2d` and `PETIBM2D = $BUILD_DIR/bin/petibm3d`

-## Run in Serial
+## Run PetIBM using one processor

 To simulate a 2d flow in serial, run the following command from your PetIBM build directory:

-    > bin/petibm2d -caseFolder path/to/folder
+    $PETIBM2D -directory path/to/simulation/directory

+A bunch of examples are provided in PetIBM, located in the folder `examples` of the PetIBM directory.
+From your PetIBM build directory (`cd $BUILD_DIR`), go into the sub-folder `examples` and run:

+    make examples

+This copies the examples provided in PetIBM to the current build directory.

-For example, to compute the 2d flow over a circular cylinder at Reynolds number 40, specify the folder in which the input files for that particular case are present:
+For example, to compute the 2d flow over a circular cylinder at Reynolds number 40, specify the folder in which the input files are present:

-    > bin/petibm2d -caseFolder examples/2d/cylinder/Re40
+    $PETIBM2D -directory $BUILD_DIR/examples/2d/cylinder/Re40

-## Run in Parallel
+## Run PetIBM in Parallel

 To run the code in parallel, use `mpiexec` from you build directory:

-    > mpiexec -n 4 bin/petibm2d -caseFolder examples/2d/cylinder/Re40
+    mpiexec -n 4 $PETIBM2D -directory $BUILD_DIR/examples/2d/cylinder/Re40

 The above command runs the code using 4 MPI processes (specified via the `-n` flag).
 The folder containing `mpiexec` and other MPI compilers should be provided while installing PETSc using the command line option `--with-mpi-dir`.

 If you installed MPI using the `--download-mpich` flag in the configure step of your PETSc installation, then the correct path to the executable is `$PETSC_DIR/$PETSC_ARCH/bin/mpiexec`:

-    > $PETSC_DIR/$PETSC_ARCH/bin/mpiexec -n 4 bin/petibm2d -caseFolder examples/2d/cylinder/Re40
+    $PETSC_DIR/$PETSC_ARCH/bin/mpiexec -n 4 $BUILD_DIR/bin/petibm2d -directory $BUILD_DIR/examples/2d/cylinder/Re40

-Visit the [PETSc Installation](http://www.mcs.anl.gov/petsc/documentation/installation.html#mpi) page for more information on how to install PETSc with MPI.

 ## Run using a `make` rule